Eccentricities by JVG

 Cold Process soap making safety precautions

-In cold process soap making it is very important that you use the proper personal protective equipment.
-At a minimum make sure to wear safety glasses (eye protection) and gloves.
-If you are a new soap maker, I also recommend to use long sleeves shirt and long pants along with shoes covering your toes.
+In cold process soap making, it is very important that you use the proper personal protective equipment.
+At a minimum, make sure to wear safety glasses (eye protection) and gloves.
+If you are a new soap maker, I also recommend using a long-sleeved shirt and long pants along with shoes covering your toes.
 I would rather just have to focus on enjoying my time making soap instead of having to worry about getting any soap on me and having to stop my process to quickly wash up.

 Cranberry Yuzu cold process soap